View Current

 1. development, care and preservation of the CDU Art Collection including recommendations for appropriate storage facilities, acquisitions and deaccessioning of artworks, documentation and security;

-2. accessibility to the collection by university students and staff, as well as researchers and the public to support teaching, learning, research and community engagement activities;
+2. accessibility to the collection by university students and employees, as well as researchers and the public to support teaching, learning, research and community engagement activities;

 3. development of a CDU exhibition program with a three-year forward planning cycle and the management of the gallery as a public venue;